Matt Day

 Pilot Case Studies

-The Town of Morrisville is currently working to develop a Safety Action Plan that will analyze traffic safety data and provide the Town with a strategic and actionable set of recommendations to improve road safety in the town for all types of road users.
+The Town of Morrisville has developed a Safety Action Plan that analyzes traffic safety data and provides the Town with a strategic and actionable set of recommendations to improve road safety in the town for all types of road users.

 The City of Sanford, Town of Broadway, and Lee County are collaboratively working to develop a Safety Action Plan for Lee County that will analyze traffic safety data and provide the community with a strategic and actionable set of recommendations to improve road safety for all types of road users.